 Tasks & Responsibilities

-- Process and pay invoices received, expenses, payroll and any other outgoing payments.
+- Process and pay invoices received, payroll and any other outgoing payments.

-- Liaise with Directors and Accountants to prepare figures for monthly payroll.
+- Liaise with company directors and accountant to prepare figures for monthly payroll.

 - Monitor and manage cashflow.